auchenberg/kenneth-io/posts/2024-04-06-api-developer-experience-2024.md

   {% tweet_embed id="1658293670960066562" /%}

-If you made it this far: I hope you enjoyed this little thread, I regularly share thoughts and perspectives on developer experience and developer platforms, so follow me at [@auchenberg](https://twitter.com/auchenberg)
+If you made it this far: I hope you enjoyed this little post, I regularly share thoughts and perspectives on developer experience and developer platforms, so follow me at [@auchenberg](https://twitter.com/auchenberg)